Materials List¶

 |---|---|---|

-| Adafruit PowerBoost 500C | ~€18 | LiPo charger + 5V boost regulator with load sharing.
-Best option for clean power. |
+| Adafruit PowerBoost 500C (upgrade) | ~€16 | LiPo charger + 5V boost + load sharing (use device while charging).
+Has low-battery output pin. |

 Component Specs Reference¶

-Raspberry Pi Zero WH¶
+Raspberry Pi Pico W¶

 | Spec | Value |